-Penn Medicare Solutions
+Penn Medicare Insurance Solutions

-Serving PA, NJ, DE & MD
+Serving PA, NJ, DE, MD, NC & SC

-Frequent Questions on Medicare Enrollment & Plan Choices
+Frequent questions on Medicare enrollment & plan choices

 Q: When does my Medicare Coverage Begin?

 A: Medicare coverage begins on the first day of the month that you turn age 65.
-If your birthday on the first of the month, you may begin Medicare coverage one month before you turn 65.
+If your birthday is on the first of the month, you may begin Medicare coverage one month before you turn 65.

 Sometimes, there is confusion on enrollment in Part B, particularly for persons who are not yet collecting Social Security benefits, so if you do not have a Medicare card two months prior to turning age 65, it is a good idea to call Social Security Administration at 1-800-772-1213.
 Social Security Administration handles enrollment for Medicare.

-If you are working for an organization with 20 or more employees and you are covered by an Employer Group Health plan, you will still be enrolled in Medicare Part A, but you (and your spouse) may not need to enroll in Medicare Part B unless you are covered by a Group Medicare Plan.
-The strategy here might be to avoid enrolling in Part B until you retire and leave the Group Health plan.
+If you are working for an organization with 20 or more employees and you are covered by an Employer Group Health Plan, you will still be enrolled in Medicare Part A, but you (and your spouse) may not need to enroll in Medicare Part B unless you are covered by a Group Medicare Plan.
+The strategy here might be to avoid enrolling in Part B until you retire and actually leave the Group Health plan.

 For clarification on enrollment rules and timing, please feel free to call us toll-free at 888-959-1335.

-For 2019, Medicare Part B asks that you pay the first $185 per calendar year in a deductible and then asks you to pay 20% of the Medicare allowed charges for services.
+For 2022, Medicare Part B asks that you pay the first $226 per calendar year in a deductible and then asks you to pay 20% of the Medicare allowed charges for services.